SolidLabResearch/miravi-a-linked-data-viewer/README.md

   "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder.)", "httpProxy": "The http proxy through which the requests will be rerouted.
 When left empty, the Comunica query engine will handle it.
-This is useful when CORS headers are not set (correctly) on the queried source.", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queries": [
+This is useful when CORS headers are not set (correctly) on the queried source.", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queryGroups" : [
     {
+      "id": "A unique ID for the query group",
+      "name": "A name for the query group",
+      "icon": "The key to the icon for the query group.
+This is optional and a default menu icon will be used when left empty."
+    }
+  ],
+  "queries": [
+    {
-      "queryLocation": "Path to the query location, relative to 'queryFolder'", "name": "A name for the query",
+      "id": "A unique ID for the query.
+This ID appears in the URL of the displayed result.
+Queries are ordered in the menu according to ascending ID.", "queryGroupId": "ID of the query group too which this query belongs.
+If not given, the query is displayed outside existing groups.", "queryLocation": "Path to the query location, relative to 'queryFolder'", "name": "A name for the query",
       "description": "Description of the query",
-      "id": "A unique ID for the query",
-      "icon": "The key to the icon for the query .
+      "icon": "The key to the icon for the query.
 This is optional and a default menu icon will be used when left empty.", "comunicaContext": {
         "sources": "Initial list of sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
 This field is optional and defaults to false.",